hltcoe/ner-for-ir-collection/README.md

 ### Russian (CLEF)

-The Russian collection is available from the ELRA (http://www.clef-initiative.eu/dataset/corpus) as collection ***FIXME***.
+The Russian collection is available from the ELRA (http://www.clef-initiative.eu/dataset/corpus).
 To recreate the Russian named entity files, do the following:

 * Extract the encoded files using ```tar xfj russian.bz2```.
 This will create a directory called ```russian``` that contains the encrypted files.
 * Locate your version of the ELRA source collection.
 Suppose this is in a directory called ```CLEF```.